 Serious Traffic Offences in Western Australia

-Police can issue offenders with a Disqualification Notice when they commit serious traffic offences in Western Australia.
-This Notice will be in force for a two-month period.
+Police can issue offenders with a Disqualification Notice for serious traffic offences in Western Australia.
+This notice will be in force for two months.
 Once a Disqualification Notice has been served on a driver they are immediately disqualified from driving.
-A Notice can be served on the driver at the time the offence is committed or any time for up to ten days after the offence.
+A notice can be served on the driver at the time the offence is committed or any time for up to 10 days after the offence.

 Offences that police can issue a Disqualification Notice for are:

-- Driving while under the influence of alcohol or a drug to the point of being incapable of having proper control of the vehicle (Road Traffic Act, Section 63); or
+- Driving while under the influence of alcohol or a drug to the point of being incapable of having proper control of the vehicle (section 63); or

-- Failing to provide a sample of breath, blood or urine for analysis (Road Traffic Act, Section 67).
+- Failing to provide a sample of breath, blood or urine for analysis (section 67).

 When a person is charged with serious traffic offences in Western Australia, they must attend court and if found guilty, they will receive a court-ordered penalty as well as a further period of disqualification.
 The court may take into account the disqualification period that has already been served under Disqualification Notice when determining whether a further disqualification period needs to be imposed.
 Any further disqualification period will be backdated to the date of the roadside disqualification.

 Court-imposed periods of disqualification may be long and in cases of very serious traffic offences (such as three of more instances of driving with a BAC of 0.15 or more) the driver may be disqualified for life.